knpuniversity/blog/what-the-rest.rst

 difficult time navigating a RESTful API and knowing where to find the docs (whether those docs are part of the API or externally).
 I want to be able to leverage all the great ideas behind REST, but not be constrained by them.
-At the end of the day, we need an API that I (or you) can build and that our friendly API client can understand quickly.
+At the end of the day, we need an API that I can build and that our friendly API client can understand quickly.
 In some ways, then, the path of DHH (`Getting hyper about hypermedia APIs`_) does make sense: use what's good, leave what's complex, break some rules, and move forward.

-But, maybe I'm just missing a few, final, beautiful pieces to get to blissful RESTland.
+But, maybe I'm just missing a few, final, beautiful pieces to get out of the swamp and up to blissful RESTland.

-Thoughts?
 Thanks!

 .. _`rabbit hole`: http://www.urbandictionary.com/define.php?term=rabbit%20hole
 .. _`Luke Stokes`: https://github.com/lukestokes